Study and Examination Rules

 (2) The dates for enrolling subjects are set by the time schedule of the academic year; the dates for enrolling subjects implemented in blocks can be determined by the guaranteeing department differently.

-(3) The student is required to check the correctness of the data contained in the enrollment card, provided such check must be performed within the deadline and in the manner prescribed in the Dean’s ordinance.
+(3) The student is required to check the correctness of the data contained in the enrollment card.

 (4) A student of a Bachelor’s degree program may enrol on a subject from a Master’s degree program in addition to the curriculum if he or she needs no more than 30 credits to gain the total number of credits required to complete the Bachelor’s degree program.